KaiHaskell/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+- It's a lightweight framework used to develop API's
+- You can use `npx express-generator` to create a basic project setup

 - [ ] Describe Middleware?

+- Middleware is a set of actions that are completed either before or after a request is called

 - [ ] Describe a Resource?

+- Something installed from a node module?

 - [ ] What can the API return to help clients know if a request was successful?

+- Status codes can be returned to indicate a successful API request

 - [ ] How can we partition our application into sub-applications?

+- Using routing we can organize our application based on specific routes

 ## Minimum Viable Product